 What gets fishing lovers really excited is the diversity of the Gympie region’s waterways which provide anglers with more fish species than anywhere else in Australia.
-It’s the warm northern currents and cool southern currents meeting at Fraser Island that make the Straits a one-stop location for an incredible variety of prized fish.
+It’s the warm northern currents and cool southern currents meeting at K'gari Island that make the Straits a one-stop location for an incredible variety of prized fish.

 With a maze of sandbanks, estuaries and reefs, the Great Sandy Strait creates the perfect home for an array of marine life including coral trout, bream, whiting, flathead, mackerel, tailor, mangrove jack, and barramundi along with sand and mud crabs.

 Beach fishing is also excellent all year round at Inskip Peninsula, Rainbow Beach and along the 60km Cooloola Coast.
 Species commonly caught include dart, whiting, flathead, bream and tailor.
 Alternatively you can fish from the rocks at Double Island Point to catch mackerel and kingfish or charter a boat for a reef fishing excursion to catch red emperor, snapper, parrot and coral trout.

 Our inland river systems, including the Mary River and its tributaries the Yabba and Obi Obi Creeks, offer excellent bass fishing.
 Or head to Lake Borumba which is perfect for lure and fly fishing and offers the chance to catch golden and silver perch, Australian bass and saratoga.

 The Mary Valley has earned its reputation as the ‘food bowl’ of South East Queensland thanks to its tropical climate, fertile soil and innovative farmers.
 There’s an exceptional range of top quality, fresh, local produce available which you can buy from our farmers markets or one of the boutique food outlets around the Gympie region.